cube-drone/rt0/players-guide/src/player/injuries.md

 ### Broken Leg
 * While you have a Broken Leg, you are `Slow`.
 * This overrides any character traits you might already have (if you were Fast, now you are Slow).
-* A successful AID check can downgrade this to a Splinted Leg.
+* A successful AID (First Aid) check can downgrade this to a Splinted Leg.
 * After one night of rest, mark Broken Leg.
 * After a second night of rest, downgrade this to Massive, Painful Scar.

 ### Concussion
 * While you have a Concussion, you are `Foolish`.
 * This overrides any character traits you might already have (if you were Wise, now you are Foolish).
-* A successful AID check can downgrade this to Dizzy.
+* A successful AID (First Aid) check can downgrade this to Dizzy.
 * After one night of rest, mark Concussion.
 * After a second night of rest, downgrade this to Massive, Painful Scar.

 ### Delerium
 * While you have Delerium, you are `Dull`, and you cannot cast spells.
 * This overrides any character traits you might already have (if you were Clever, now you are Dull).
-* A successful AID check can downgrade this to Loopy.
+* A successful FINANCIAL AID (Empathy) check can downgrade this to Loopy.
 * After one night of rest, mark Delerium.
 * After a second night of rest, downgrade this to Massive, Painful Scar.